facelessuser/coloraide/docs/src/markdown/index.md

 In the process of developing this library, we also stumbled upon [Color.js][colorjs] which is created/maintained by the co-authors of some of the recent CSS color specifications.
 This project became heavily influenced by Color.js.
 While our aim was not to port that library, it did leave a clear impression on our API.
-We also leveraged the work related to gamut mapping and color interpolation.

-Currently this project is in an early stage, and while usable, some things may change as we get closer to a stable release.

-With ColorAide, colors in various spaces can be created, converted to other spaces, mixed, output in different CSS formats, and various other things.
+With ColorAide, colors in various spaces can be created, converted to other spaces, mixed, manipulated, and output in different CSS formats.

 ```pycon3
 >>> from coloraide import Color